-Apple cider vinegar is vinegar made from the fermented, unstrained juice of crushed apples.
-It is highly acidic and gives off a potent smell, similar to aged wine.
-The high concentration of vitamin C, fiber, and acids are believed by some to boost immunity while breaking up the congestion that comes with a cold.
+Apple cider vinegar is made from the fermented, unstrained juice of crushed apples.
+It’s acidic and gives off a potent smell, similar to aged wine.

 Apple cider vinegar throat rub

 You may want to consider rubbing apple cider vinegar on your throat and around your sinuses.
 The powerful smell of apple cider vinegar may help loosen your congestion and help you breathe easier while your body fights off a bacterial or viral infection.

 Apple cider vinegar pills